FurryGuides

 For heads, feet, and tails that can't go in the washing machine, a portable carpet cleaner is a godsend.

-• Recommendation: Bissell Little Green Machine (or similar portable extractor).
+• Recommendation: Bissell Little Green Machine or a similar portable extractor.

-1. Fill the clean tank with cold water only (NO HEAT).
+1. Fill the clean tank with cold water only (NO heated water).

-2. Spray the water/solution into the stubborn areas (inside the head, bottom of feet).
+2. Spray the water/solution into stubborn areas (inside the head, bottoms of feet).

 3. Vacuum it back out immediately.

-4. Caution: Be very careful around airbrushed markings, as the suction can sometimes pull paint loose if it wasn't sealed well.
+4. Caution: Be careful around airbrushed markings, since the suction can sometimes pull paint loose if it wasn't sealed well.

 The "Safe Wash" Protocol